dafny-lang/dafny/Test/README.md

 and then right-click the test you wish to debug and select `Debug Selected Unit Tests`.
 You will see exceptions if the test you are running makes multiple calls to commands like `%dafny`, so you may wish to remove the calls you are not interested in first, e.g. if you are debugging an issue with a specific compiler.

+## Updating test expect files
+If you set the static field `DiffCommand.UpdateExpectFile` to true instead of false, then the `diff` command in tests will not do a comparison but instead overwrite the expected file with the actual contents.
+This can be useful when you need to update expect files.